everydaycreative/browser-detect/README.md

 * iphone
 * ipad
 * playbook
-* mobile, if it being reported as a mobile device in its UA string.
+* mobile, if it is being reported as a mobile device in its UA string.
+* desktop (really is the null-case where if none the above is reported than we default it to desktop)

-through bdjs.detect.devices, or through css via: .no-mobile, .mobile, .playbook, .ipad, .iphone, .tablet, .phone.
+through bdjs.detect.devices, or through css via: .no-mobile, .mobile, .playbook, .ipad, .iphone, .tablet, .no-tablet, .phone. .no-phone, .desktop, .no-desktop

 Touch detection: through bdjs.detect.touch, or in css via .touch and .no-touch